aws-samples/aws-secure-environment-accelerator/README.md

 When deploying ALZ select:
 1. Set `Lock StackSetExecution Role` to `No`
 2. For production deployments, deploy to `All regions`, or `ca-central-1` for testing
-3. Specify Non-Core OU Names: `Dev,Test,Prod,Central,Unclass,Sandbox` (these match sample Accel config file, case sensative)
+3. Specify Non-Core OU Names: `Dev,Test,Prod,Central,Unclass,Sandbox` (these match sample Accel config file, case sensative).

-4. If using an internal AWS account, to successfully install, you need to enable private marketplace before starting
+If using an internal AWS account, to successfully install, you need to enable private marketplace before starting:
-   -
+1. In the master account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
+2. Click Create Marketplace,
+3. Go to Profile sub-tab, click 'Not Live' slider to make it 'Live',
+4. Change the name field (i.e. add -PMP) and change the color, so it is clear PMP is enabled.
+5. Search PrivateMarketplace for Fortinet products, and select:
+   - Fortinet FortiGate (BYOL) Next-Generation Firewall
+6. Select "Add to Private Marketplace" in the top right
+7. Wait a couple of minutes while it adds it - do NOT subscribe or accept the EULA
+   - Repeat for Fortinet FortiManager (BYOL) Centralized Security Management

 ### Using the Installer

 1. Login to the Organization **master AWS account** where AWS Landing Zone is deployed with `AdministratorAccess`.